FlyingDomotic/Railway-turntable/README.md

 ## Prerequisites/Prérequis

 VSCodium (or Visual Studio Code) with PlatformIO should be installed.
-You may also use Arduino IDE, as long as you read platforio.ini file to get the list of required libraries.
+You may also use Arduino IDE, as long as you read platformio.ini file to get the list of required libraries.

 Vous devez avoir installé VSCodium (ou Visual Studio Code) avec PlatformIO.
 Vous pouvez également utiliser l'IDE Arduino, à condition d'extraire la liste des librairies requises indiquée dans le fichier platformio.ini.